Agave Care, Uses, Photos, and Varieties

 Agave victoriae-reginae is arguably the best small agave for pots.

 Agaves smaller than basketballs make excellent potted plants.
 Small agaves---there are many---look best displayed one to a pot.
-And any large species, when young, is fine in a container.
+And any large species, when young, is fine in a container, in fact, will stay smaller longer.

 Know how big any given agave will get

-A significant advantage to working with nurseries and designers specializing in succulents is that they know how large Agave species and cultivars get over time, and can help select and position the plants accordingly.
+A significant advantage for homeowners who work with succulent nurseries and landscape designers is that they know how large Agave species and cultivars will get over time, and can help select and position the plants accordingly.

 Succulent what-not-to-do: Pack a small garden space with agaves that'll get huge (c) Debra Lee Baldwin